 - Location / GPS data

-Our GDPR-compliant data retention policies are set forth in the respective privacy policies.
+Our GDPR data retention policies are set forth in the respective privacy policies.

 EU – U.S. Privacy Shield